NH Species List & photos

 have been necessary as the science of mineralogy has developed.
 New species names have been added,

 others renamed or deleted.
-The list on this site contains 293 New Hampshire species.
+The lists on this site contains 335 New Hampshire species, (including 41 species Added after 2010 documented in a separate gallery).
 Ideally, state mineral

-display of New Hampshire mineral species.
+display of New Hampshire mineral species, presently on loan to the McAuliffe-Shepard Discovery Center, Concord, NH.
 The display was designed to be permanent and self

-contained, with size and weight such that it could be easily transported.
+contained, with size and weight such that it could be easily transported, (see design criteria).
 This display may be

-electronically coupled to these web pages, so that as each specimen is viewed on a web page, the
+electronically coupled to a local copy of these web pages, so that as each specimen is viewed on a web page, the

 physical specimen is illuminated in the display.